Splatbook: Modern usage

 The term "splatbook" is now used to describe a range of sourcebooks, including those which predated the term.
 Shannon Appelcline and Stu Horvath have cited the 1978 book Mercenary, created for the science fiction RPG Traveller, and the 1979 sourcebook Cults of Prax, created for the fantasy RPG RuneQuest, as examples of the splatbook format which preceded its definition.
 Other examples include Advanced Dungeons & Dragons books such as the "Complete" series (The Complete Book of Dwarves, Complete Arcane, etc.), or the numerous codices for Warhammer Fantasy Battle and Warhammer 40,000.
 By extension, the term "splat" is used for the character class described in a splatbook.

+Examples

+Popular gaming series with many sourcebooks include: